Minimum transformation representations of diagram monoids: Introduction

 The paper is organised as follows.
 We begin in Section \ref{sect:prelim} with preliminaries on semigroups and diagram monoids.
 Section \ref{sect:T} contains general results on transformation representations, and their connections to actions and right congruences.
 Sections \ref{sect:P} and \ref{sect:TL} then apply this to the monoids $\P_n$, $\PB_n$, $\PP_n$, $\M_n$ and $\TL_n$.
-The main results here are Theorems~\ref{thm:M} and \ref{thm:TL}, which show that the degree of each such monoid is $1 + |Q|$, for a suitable set $Q$ of low-rank projections.
+The main results are Theorems~\ref{thm:M} and \ref{thm:TL}, which show that the degree of each such monoid is $1 + |Q|$, for a suitable set $Q$ of low-rank projections.
 The Brauer monoid $\B_n$ is treated in Section~\ref{sect:B}, where we must use rather different methods; see Theorem~\ref{thm:B}.
 En route to proving these theorems, we construct explicit faithful actions/representations of the stated degree; see Theorems~\ref{thm:P},~\ref{thm:M1},~\ref{thm:Bnodd} and~\ref{thm:Bneven}.
 Since every such action contains a global fixed point, the minimum \emph{partial} transformation degree is given by $\deg'(M) = \deg(M) - 1$.
 Finally, in Section~\ref{sect:C} we give combinatorial formulae for~$|Q|$ for each the monoids~$\P_n$,~$\PB_n$,~$\PP_n$,~$\M_n$ and~$\TL_n$.

-{\bf Acknowledgements.} Computational experiments on GAP \cite{GAP,Semigroups} were crucial at various stages of this research.
-We also thank Nik Ru\v skuc for some useful discussions.
+As mentioned above, formulae and computed values are given in Tables~\ref{tab:Q1} and~\ref{tab:Q2}.